PrecipiceBlades/BertGAT-for-Spider-Dataset/README.md

 neural networks.
 Fine-tuning is applied to the pre-trained BERT representations so that we can use just one extra output layer to create state-of-the-art models for wide-ranging text-to-SQL tasks.
 We use Syntax tree network to employ a treebased SQL generator, and use Graph Attention networks (GATs) to learn the features of syntax-tree.
-As far as we know, we are the first to use graph information via implementing BertGAT to compare the syntax dependency tree of questions and its corresponding SQL syntax tree to deal with text-to-SQL tasks.